-The following is a review for educators of a joint position statement adopted January 2012 by the National Association for the Education of Young Children (NAEYC) and the Fred Rogers Center for Early Learning and Children’s Media at St. Vincent College.
+The following is a review for educators of a joint position statement adopted in January 2012 by the National Association for the Education of Young Children (NAEYC) and the Fred Rogers Center for Early Learning and Children’s Media at St. Vincent College.
 This review focusses especially on how computers should be used to enhance Kindergarten and Elementary School Education.

 There have been studies showing the negative effects of computers in early school education.
 These have correctly identified passive modes of computer education where students just watching videos or animation passively like watching TV at home.
 That form of passive computer interaction contributes to obesity, lack of social skills and other asocial behavior.
 Even worse software sometimes introduces videos and games showing violence and abuse such as war games, and martial arts with the worst case being UFC, eg ultimate fighting championships

-This study emphasizes from a NAEYC study the positive facilitative ways in which computers can be used to enhance education for young children from pre-kindergarten (pre K) through elementary school.
-The most positive effects come from interactive programs where students solve problems and simultaneously interact with the computer, with other students and with teachers.
+This study emphasizes from a NAEYC study the positive facilitative ways in which computers can be used to enhance education for young children from pre-kindergarten (pre-K) through elementary school.
+The most positive effects come from interactive programs where students solve problems and simultaneously interact with the computer, with other students, and with teachers.

 Just as television was an early technology in our homes the last century, so are computers and videos the next generation of that technology.
 This issue of computers in education is important because we live in a digital age in which vast amounts of information flows to persons of all ages.

-The positive effects of computer use is that it extends the potential for children’s learning and development far beyond traditional teaching.
+The positive effects of computer use are that it extends the potential for children’s learning and development far beyond traditional teaching.
 Part of the positive effects of computer use is in supporting the relationship of young children with both adults and others their age.

-For the last 50 years, we have learned through traditional practice how young children: Grow , Learn Play and Develop.
+For the last 50 years, we have learned through traditional practice how young children: Grow, Learn Play and Develop.